myspc-development/art-test/docs/widget-settings-codex.md

 # Widget Settings Codex

 This guide explains how dashboard widgets are defined, configured and stored for each user.
+For per-role layouts and import/export tools see [Dashboard Widgets per Role](dashboard-widgets-per-role.md).

 ## 1. Widget Definitions